How to Define hydrology ?

 3. definition for Forest hydrology

-– Research Focus: This field studies how forests affect water processes.
+– Research Focus: This field looks at how forests impact process by which water.
 It looks at how forests influence rainfall, surface runoff, evaporation, and soil moisture.
 This means looking at how forests affect water systems.
-It also includes studying how we develop and use forest water resources.
+It also includes learning how we develop and use water resources from forests.

-– Application Context: Forest hydrology helps us understand how to protect forests.
-It supports the creation of water conservation forests and helps prevent forest fires.
+– Application Context: Forest hydrology helps us learn how to protect forests.
+It helps create forests that save water and stops forest fires.

 4. Define Urban Hydrology